![]() ![]() ![]() |

 DATE_FORMAT(date,format)

-value according to the format
+date value according to the format string.
+The

-following specifiers may be used in the format
+following specifiers may be used in the format string:

-%M | Month name (January ..December )
+%M | Month name (January..December)

 |

-%W | Weekday name (Sunday ..Saturday )
+%W | Weekday name (Sunday..Saturday)

 |

-%D | Day of the month with english suffix (1st , 2nd , 3rd , etc.)
+%D | Day of the month with english suffix (1st, 2nd, 3rd, etc.)

 |